marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/README.md

 ## Installing pfSense as a Virtual Machine

+The current home lab has no security infrastructure at the moment therefore we will implement a firewall first.
+PfSense is the firewall of choice and will filter out incoming and outgoing data packets from the internet and between devices inside of our internal network in VirtualBox, intranet.
+The pfSense will also serve as a DHCP server as previously the Domain Controller served as the DHCP server.

 1. Click on the link to download the latest version of **pfSense**.
 It may ask you to create a free account.
   > *pfSense Download** https://www.pfsense.org/download/